cygni/snakebot-client-js/snakebot-java/README.md

 ## Implementation

-There is only one class in this project, have a look at ExampleSnakePlayer.java.
+There is only one class in this project, have a look at SimpleSnakePlayer.java.
 The main method to start in looks like this:

 ```java
 @Override